Dacotah Territory Muzzle Loaders - Documents

 b.
 A notice of the time and place of such meeting shall be published in the official newsletter or by other means at least ten (10) days prior to the meeting.

-2. Special Meetings – a special meeting may be called by the president by notification of the membership as to where to meet, the time and purpose of the meeting.
+2. Special Meetings – a special meeting may be called by the President by notification of the membership as to where to meet, the time and purpose of the meeting.

 3. Voting – each active member in good standing shall have one vote to be cast in person and not by proxy.